 As he swam, the crocodile sank down, plunging the Bodhisatta into the water.
 “What are you doing?” he asked, and the crocodile explained his wife’s request and the real reason for carrying him.
 The Bodhisatta told the crocodile his plan was flawed because monkeys remove their hearts when they jump through tree-tops, otherwise they would get knocked to pieces.
 “Well, where do you keep it?” he asked, promising that if he showed him the place, he wouldn’t kill him.
-The Bodhisatta pointed out a nearby fig tree.
+The Bodhisatta pointed out a nearby fig tree with red, ripe fruit in it.
 The crocodile took the Bodhisatta back to the shore and he climbed up the tree to safety and mocked the crocodile for being so stupid.
 The miserable crocodile sulked back home.

 In the Lifetime of the Buddha